-Ingeborg Annie Lindahl (b.
-1981, Harstad) was one of the pioneering students from Tromsø Academy of Contemporary art and finished her BA in 2010 as she simultaneously took an part time producer management program at Harstad University College.
-After her BA. she relocated to Bergen, Norway to pursue her Masters of Fine art (2012) at Bergen National Academy of the Arts.
-She is the second winner of VossaJazz-scholarship with solo exhibition at Banksmidja (Voss 2013), and received the Per Spilling price (Harstad 2013).
-She now lives and workes in Harstad.
+Lindahl was one of the pioneering students from Tromsø Academy of Contemporary art and finished her BA in 2010 as she simultaneously took an part time producer management program at Harstad University College.
+After her BA. she relocated to Bergen, Norway to pursue her Masters of Fine art (2012) at the Bergen National Academy of the Arts.